preligens-lab/buzzard/README.md

     # Create a boolean mask as a numpy array from the shapely polygon
     mask = np.invert(fp.burn_polygons(poly))

-    # Darken pixels outside of polygon, set transparent pixels to orange
+    # Darken pixels outside of polygon and set transparent pixels to orange
     rgb[mask] = (rgb[mask] * 0.5).astype(np.uint8)
     rgb[alpha == 0] = [236, 120, 57]